tiy-durham-fe-2015/curriculum/lectures/week-01-1.md

 - Boundaries & expectations
 - How the web works
 - Introduction to HTML & CSS
+  - Markup, a brief history
   - Separation of concerns
     - Content: HTML
     - Style: CSS
     - Interaction & logic: JavaScript
-  - Markup, a brief history
+  - Pull up jsbin and have the class follow along
   - http://meettheipsums.com
   - HTML: h1...h6, p, img, a, div
   - CSS: selector basics, the cascade